doki-theme/doki-theme-web/README.md

 The Chrome platform is has a fairly limited feature set.
 However, I'll do my best to accommodate, so submit [an issue](https://github.com/doki-theme/doki-theme-chrome/issues/new).

+## Dev Setup

+Please see the [contributing](./CONTRIBUTING.md) file for development concepts and setup.

 ## Enjoying the plugin and want more people to use it?